This service is a joint project working in partnership with Sight Service and has been funded for five years through the Big Lottery.

 Macular degeneration causes a loss of central vision, Eccentric viewing training can help you to use your peripheral vision more effectively by encouraging the use of the healthiest parts of your vision.

-This technique does not work for everyone and involves commitment from the individual to learn, with support from our Vision Support Workers.
+This technique does not work for everyone and involves commitment from the individual to learn, with support from our Vision Inclusion Officer.